Dominic Selwood: Richard III

 Selwood has argued for the guilt of Richard III in the death of the Princes in the Tower.Cui bono? is still the starting point for murder investigations the world over, and the main beneficiary of the princes’ permanent exit from the succession was undoubtedly Richard.
 Not only did he have the strongest motive, but he also had the boys under his absolute control, along with a proven disregard for their entitlements and well-being.
 He also never made any attempt to explain publicly where they were, or what had happened to them under his ‘protection’.
-Selwood has also questioned the accuracy of the DNA tests that identified a skeleton found under a carpark in Leicester in 2012 as the remains of Richard III, pointing to the wrong radio carbondating range until adjusted for a fish diet, a wrong male-line Y-chromosome, and likely wrong hair and eye pigmentation.
+Selwood has also questioned the accuracy of the DNA tests that identified a skeleton found under a carpark in Leicester in 2012 as the remains of Richard III, pointing to the wrong radiocarbon dating range until adjusted for a fish diet, a wrong male-line Y-chromosome, and likely wrong hair and eye pigmentation.

 Music

 Selwood played bass in London hard rock band The Binmen with The Sweet and Slade singer Mal McNulty and Ozzy Osbourne and Necromandus drummer Frank Hall.
 In 2022 he was a guest DJ on Planet Rock radio.
+He played guitar with the band Psychopomp in the 2025 Sustainability Rocks festival at London's iconic 100 Club.

-He has dealt extensively with music in his journalism, and wrote the obituary of Lemmy, founder of Motörhead. in The Spectator, describing him as "a national treasure – a unique collision of swing and amphetamines".
+He has dealt extensively with music in his journalism, and wrote the obituary of Lemmy, founder of Motörhead, in The Spectator, describing him as "a national treasure – a unique collision of swing and amphetamines".
+He also wrote the obituary of Ozzy Osbourne, lead singer of Black Sabbath and solo artist, for the same magazine, crediting him and Black Sabbath with having "sculpted a foreboding, menacing, thunderous soundscape ... [making them] ... the ur-fathers of heavy metal".